Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Some factors that may make your knee pain feel better to include:

-Your physical therapist will ask how long you’ve experienced the symptoms and/or pain.
-Knee injuries tend to worsen the longer that they are ignored or improperly treated.
-Ignoring or improperly treating your injury can lead to severe injury and increased healthcare costs.
+Your physical therapist will also inquire about the duration of your symptoms.
+Knee issues tend to worsen if ignored or treated improperly.
+Neglecting or mishandling an injury can lead to severe complications and increased healthcare costs.

-If you’ve tried treatments for your knee condition, your physical therapist will want to know which treatments helped and which did not help.
+If you’ve previously attempted treatments for your knee condition, your physical therapist will want to know which ones provided relief and which did not.

 Many patients try treatments such as heat/cold packs, medications, rest, or surgery prior to visiting a physical therapist.
 Often, these treatments are not sufficient in healing the knee injury since they typically don’t fix the cause of the injury.